flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_04/instructions.md

 ),
 ```

-Now for our `WeeklyForecastList`, let's change it to use a `SliverList`
+Now, for the `WeeklyForecastList`, let’s change it to use a
-instead of a `ListView`.
-A `SliverList` takes a `SliverChildDelegate`,
+`SliverList` instead of a `ListView`.
+A `SliverList` takes a
-which provides the children.
-One kind of `SliverChildDelegate` is a
+`SliverChildDelegate`, which provides the children.
+One kind
-`SliverChildBuilderDelegate`.
-This delegate requires a  widget builder
+of `SliverChildDelegate` is a `SliverChildBuilderDelegate`, which
-function - which is the same as the builder we provided
+is the same as the builder provided in the `ListView`.
+We can
-to our `ListView`!
-We can keep our existing builder, and instead provide
+keep the existing builder, and provide it to the delegate instead.
-it to the delegate.
-The delegate also takes a `childCount`, similar to
+The delegate also takes a childCount, which is similar to the
-our ListView's `itemCount`.
+`ListView`’s itemCount.

 ```dart
 return SliverList(